FDMT4TSE/DRTester/README.md

 ### Step 1: Specifying url and setting parameters

-The user first needs to enter the address of the WSDL of web service under test, and click "Parse" button, and then select a interested method of web service under test in the  following drop-down menu (as shown in following figure).
+The user first needs to enter the address of the WSDL of web service under test, and click the "Parse" button, and then select a interested method of web service under test in the  following drop-down menu (as shown in following figure).

 ![entering the address of WSDL of WSUT and selecting a method to test](https://github.com/phantomDai/DRTester/raw/master/pictures/微信图片_20191017170455.png)